Daisuke ARAI – Wheelchair Tennis

 Encountering and evolving with BNP Paribas

 One such example is my encounter with BNP Paribas in 2017.
 In my previous job, I often had to go to the Kyushu area as a sales representative of the area and was troubled by the fact that I could not find time to practice.
-I decided to quit the company when I lost to the Rio Paralympic silver medalist at a tournament in Australia in 2017.
+I decided to quit the company when I lost to the Rio Games silver medalist at a tournament in Australia in 2017.
 It was when I was trying to figure out how I could aim for greater heights that I encountered BNP Paribas.

 After joining BNP Paribas, I was able to focus my time and energy on tennis with the support of the company and was able to travel outside of my prefecture to practice and go on overseas expeditions.
 What I could do physically had increased but I often felt frustrated not being able to win a single game overseas.
 I became acutely aware of my inexperience, so I immediately set up an environment where I could receive as much coaching as possible.
 I started receiving coaching from my current coach, Yoshiyuki Hozumi, in 2019 and have dramatically increased my rankings since then.
 I was finally able to reach 10th place in the world rankings (as of July 2023) and achieve one of my goals to be ranked within the top ten.